• Skip to primary navigation

 • Yeast.
 You can use fresh yeast or active dry yeast.

 • Butter.
-Traditionally the recipe has equal parts of cow;s milk butter and goat butter.
-Any good quality non salted butter will do well.
+Traditionally, the recipe uses equal parts of cow’s milk butter and goat butter.
+However, any good quality non-salted butter will do well.

-• Whole milk, sugar and a little salt.
+• Whole milk, sugar and a little salt(not shown).

-• Grandma liked to steep anise seeds in hot water for 15 minutes, remove the seeds and wet her hands in the cooled down anise tea while kneading the tsoureki.
-That is a tradition that I am honoring in this recipe.
-The anise tea gives a lovely faint aroma to this bread.
+• Anise seeds.
+Grandma liked to steep anise seeds in hot water for 15 minutes, remove the seeds, and wet her hands in the cooled-down anise tea while kneading the tsoureki.
+I am honoring that tradition in this recipe.
+The anise tea gives this bread a lovely, faint aroma.
 You can find anise seeds at your local supermarket or online.

-Boil 2 cups of water.
+1. Boil two cups of water.
 Add the anise seeds and let them steep for 10-15 minutes.
-Remove the seeds and let anise tea cool down.
+Remove the seeds and let the anise tea cool down.

 Hands bathing in anise seed tea next to a dough on a butcher block.

-If you need to, use very little flour on the work surface, and knead, wetting your hands from time to time with the anise tea, until the dough becomes soft and elastic and does not stick to your hands.
+1. If necessary, use very little flour on the work surface and knead, wetting your hands occasionally with the anise tea until the dough becomes soft and elastic and does not stick to your hands.

 A hand punching dough in a bowl.

-Move dough to a large bowl, cover with plastic wrap and a towel, and place in a warm place to do the first prove.
-(I use my microwave oven over the stove, the light under it keeps the oven at a perfect temperature for proofing).
+1. Move the dough to a large bowl, cover it with plastic wrap and a towel, and place it in a warm place to do the first proof.
+(I use my microwave oven over the stove; the light under it keeps a perfect temperature for proofing).

 Three long pieces of dough braided on a butcher block.